Rapid E-commerce Growth and Increasing International Trade Driving the Demand for Freight Forwarding

 - Frequently Asked Questions -

-What are the key drivers influencing the growth of the freight forwarding market?
+What defines the scope and segmentation of the freight forwarding market?